skoppe/spasm/README.md

 Run `dub build --compiler=ldc2 --build=release` to compile your application, then run `npx webpack` to generate the `index.html`.

-You can also `npm run start` to start a webpack development server that serves your application on localhost:3000 (it builds anytime the `app.js` or `index.template.html` changes).
+You can also `npm run start` to start a webpack development server that serves your application on localhost:3000.

 * Note: I could not get it to build on my aged mac (el capitan).
 Instead I use the `dlang2/ldc-ubuntu:1.13.0` docker image to run ldc.

 ## Writing your own js bindings

-In some cases you want to write your custom js functions that fit to your need.
-The first step is writing a function definition in D.
+In case you want to write a custom js function, the first step is writing a function definition in D.

 ```d
 extern(C) export int myFunc(uint index);